 After setting up a static ip address on your devices you need to login to your router.

 Step 2 - Login To Your Vtech Router

 Log in to the Vtech NB403 router.
 To do this you need to use a web browser because the Vtech NB403 router uses what is called a web interface.

 It normally doesn't matter what web browser you use so go ahead and open up your favorite.
-If you don't have a favorite or are confused, open up Chrome, Firefox, or Internet Explorer.
+If you don't have a favorite then open up Chrome, Firefox, or Edge.